orvino/Stock_Analysis_Challenge/README.md

 The disadvantages of refactoring go back to time.
 The size of this project results and script would not warrant the cost of time to redo, other than a learning venture or policy change on how script should look.
 The time saved is still 1/100 of a second, but even scaling, it might be at best 1-3 seconds difference in runtime.

 Debugging can also be a disadvantage to the refactoring used.
-In the inital setup with six subroutines, debugging each routine kept the items needed to search and fix isolated.
+In the inital setup with six subroutines, debugging each routine kept the items needed to search and isolated to aid in fixing a particular section.
 In the one subroutine, it might take more time to find where the issue is in the entire string.